 Looking to become a Building Surveyor?
 Our BSc Building Surveying degree course is part of a UK Top 15 Built Environment school in the Guardian League Tables 2018.

 Much of your learning will be hands-on, you’ll carry out survey work using a range of equipment and you will also be provided with the latest CAD software.

-Our Building Surveying degree is founded on the core competencies of the profession, preparing you to embark on your RICS assessment of professional competence journey to full professional chartership.
+The course is founded on the core competencies of the Building Surveying profession, preparing you to pursue your journey to full professional chartership.

 Our programme matches the needs of industry, based on real-life building practice, building pathology, construction technology, and the legal framework for industry, risk management and building surveying practice.

 The course not only encompasses the conservation, repurposing and adaptation of the existing built environment, but also embraces innovation, preparing you to contribute to the success of the profession and supporting the development of a sustainable society for the twenty-first century and beyond.

 During this course, you will develop a range of academic and technical skills relevant to the building surveying profession.
 As in industry itself, this course demands a broad range of technical and creative skills.

 Our course is fundamentally based upon the core competencies which are outlined by our accrediting partner, RICS, which gives you a good foundation for your future career.
 We focus on the core technical knowledge, such as building pathology, construction technology and sustainability, as well as the legal framework knowledge required for a career in building surveying.

 We also believe that as the industry changes and adopts new approaches, we also, working with our industry partners, should give our students the opportunity to learn about the innovative changes which are impacting the industry today.